elucian/bee/syntax/structure.md

 ```
 driver main:
-# read the number of parameters
+** read the number of parameters
 make c := $params.count;
 halt if (c = 0);
-# print comma separated parameters
+** print comma separated parameters
 make i:= 0 ∈ Z;
 while (i < c) do
   write $params[i];
   alter i += 1;
   write "," if (i < c);
 repeat;
-# print the buffer to console
+** print the buffer to console
 print;

-over; ** end of driver
+over; !end of driver
 ```

 Do not try to understand this example.
 It is just a worm-up!